Padouca Indians

 Lewis and Clark, when they came through in 1804, recorded that the Padouca lived in fixed villages.

 Lieutenant Zebulon M. Pike explored Kansas and Colorado in 1806 and stated that Padouca was the Pawnee name for the Comanche.
-However, the Pawnee Indians declared that the Comanche did not raise crops and had no fixed villages.
+However, the Pawnee Indians claimed that the Comanche did not cultivate crops and had no permanent villages.

 Jacob Fowler, of the Glenn–Fowler expedition to Santa Fe, New Mexico, in 1821, found, with the Kiowa, some people whom he called Kiowa-Padduce and Padduca-people who were not Comanche.

-On maps of the time, the Kansas River was sometimes called the Padouca River, and Padouca villages were located at the sources of both the Kansas River and the Arkansas River.
+On maps of the time, the Kansas River was sometimes referred to as the Padouca River, and Padouca villages were located at the sources of both the Kansas River and the Arkansas River.

-The Padouca were of an “unknown race and language,” with habits in many respects dissimilar from any other nation.
-Instead of being indiscriminately thrown together in a confused mass of lodges, their villages were laid out regularly with streets, which formed squares, as in a modern city.
+The Padouca were of an “unknown race and language,” with habits in many respects dissimilar to those of any other nation.
+Instead of being indiscriminately thrown together in a confused mass of lodges, their villages were laid out regularly with streets, which formed squares, much like those found in modern cities.
 The houses were neatly built, and the Indians, in intelligence and living habits, ranked higher than the more eastern tribes, who were almost continually at war.
-Little is known of their history after the visits of the French during the first quarter of the 18th century.
+Little is known of their history after the French visits during the first quarter of the 18th century.

 Whether the tribes toward the east united with the Pawnee for their destruction or whether disease did its fatal work among them is only a matter of conjecture.
 As a nation, they long ago disappeared, and the roving bands of Kiowa and Kaskaia, whose language bears no similarity to the Dakota and who, from their haunts in the Black Hills, long came down to hunt in the region where the Padouca formerly lived, are supposed to be the last remnants of the great nation of the Padouca.